-610 7 Conclusions
+7 Conclusions

 Pysteps is an open-source library for radar-based probabilistic precipitation nowcasting written in Python.
-It represents a community-based initiative that aims at connecting nowcasting scientists by sharing code, methods, ideas and results and also to provide an easy-to-use tool for operational applications.
+It represents a community-based initiative that aims at connecting nowcasting scientists by sharing code, methods, ideas and results and also providing an easy-to-use tool for operational applications.
 Pysteps implements the main components of an ensemble precipitation nowcasting system.
 These are input/output, optical flow and extrapolation routines, time series methods for modeling the temporal evolution of precipitation fields, stochastic noise generation in space and time, visualization and forecast verification.

-The development of pysteps is done by using a distributed version control system, and the project is hosted on GitHub (https://pysteps.github.io).
-The library has a modular design so that developers can easily interchange components and embed them into other software packages.
+The development of pysteps is done by using a distributed version control system, and the project is hosted on GitHub (https://pysteps.github.io, last access: 23 September 2019).